-Because of the frequent changes in GOLD prices, and CURRENCY rate exchanges (Italian EURO vs US Dollar) email us for current price, availability, and apy pal purchase link.
-IMPORTANT please write VICCARONE on your email subject line to avoid being looked over as SPAM.
+Because of the frequent changes in GOLD prices, and CURRENCY rate exchanges (Italian EURO vs US Dollar) email us for current price and availability.
+IMPORTANT please write VICCARONE on your email subject line or click price quote below.

 *The classic SICILIAN Trinacria design and quality makes this item of jewelry a treasure you will want to wear and enjoy for a lifetime.
 Own a piece of HISTORY !!!!!